On the non-ergodic convergence rate of an inexact augmented Lagrangian framework for composite convex programming: Introduction

 When the problem dimension $n$ is large, finding an exact solution of AL subproblem \eqref{primalupdate} can be computationally expensive and thus the exact gradient $\nabla d(\lambda^k)$ is often unavailable.
-As a result, many works focused on inexact versions of (dual) gradient methods; {{see \cite{bertsekas2000gradient,eckstein2013practical,nesterov14inexact,lan2015iteration,luo1993error,necoara15,necoara152,necoara14siamopt,rockafellar,so13inexact,sun15sdpnal+}}} and references therein.
-Rockafellar \cite{rockafellar} proposed an IAL framework, where the AL subproblem is solved until a point $x^{k+1}$ is found such that and showed that the proposed IAL framework converges if the nonnegative tolerance sequence $\left\{\eta_k\right\}$ is summable.
+As a result, many works focused on inexact versions of (dual) gradient methods; {{see \cite{bertsekas2000gradient,eckstein2013practical,nesterov14inexact,lan2015iteration,luo1993error,necoara15,necoara152,necoara14siamopt,rockafellar,so13inexact,sun15sdpnal+,rockafellar1973multiplier,sun17,tval}}} and references therein. {For instance, Necoara and Patrascu \cite{necoara15} analyzed dual first-order methods for solving a class of \emph{strongly} convex conic programs and provided a detailed (ergodic and non-ergodic) convergence rate analysis of the methods.
+The methods in \cite{necoara15} are the exact gradient methods applied to solve the dual problem \eqref{dual} where the penalty parameter $\beta$ in \eqref{hatf} is set to be zero ({i.e., problem \eqref{classicaldual}}) and thus is different from the AL method where the penalty parameter $\beta$ in \eqref{hatf} is positive. } {For the inexact augmented Lagrangian (IAL) framework,} Rockafellar \cite{rockafellar} proposed an IAL framework, where the AL subproblem is solved until a point $x^{k+1}$ is found such that and showed that the proposed IAL framework converges if the nonnegative tolerance sequence $\left\{\eta_k\right\}$ is summable.
 Very recently, Devolder, Glineur, and Nesterov \cite{nesterov14inexact} proposed a general inexact gradient framework and analyzed the ergodic convergence rate of their framework when it is applied to solve dual problem \eqref{dual}.
 In \cite{necoara14siamopt}, Nedelcu, Necoara, and Tran{-}Dinh proposed an IAL method, where the AL subproblem was approximately solved by Nesterov's gradient method {{\cite{nesterov83method,nesterov05mpsmooth,nesterov13composite}}} such that \eqref{neseta} is satisfied and showed again the ergodic convergence rate of the proposed IAL method. {The non-ergodic convergence rate result for the IAL framework/method has been missing in the literature for a long time until in a very recent work by Lan and Monterio \cite{lan2015iteration}, where they proposed an IAL method (where the AL subproblems are approximately solved by Nesterov's gradient method) and analyzed the non-ergodic convergence rate for the proposed method.}